How to Get More Followers on Twitter – From Zero to Hero20 min read

-Whether you’re pushing a current marketing campaign or once tweeted something popular that you’re proud of; utilise your pinned tweet to draw attention to what makes you and your brand unique.
+Maybe you’re pushing a current marketing campaign or once tweeted something popular that you’re proud of.
+Use your pinned tweet to draw attention to what makes you and your brand unique.

 How often should you post?

-Many studies have varied widely with their results ranging from 1-51 times per day!
+Studies have varied widely – with their results ranging from 1-51 times per day!

-Unfortunately, if you came here expecting a magic number, we’re sorry to tell you folks but there ain’t one.
+If you came here expecting a magic number, we’re sorry to tell you folks…there isn’t one.

 The optimum number of posts per day differs depending on your particular business, target audience and industry.
 We know you don’t want to hear it but the key to social media marketing success is trial and error.

-Creating a daily schedule by linking your Quuu account to a tool such as SocialChief will ensure that your content is being posted regularly and at optimum times.
+Create a daily schedule (by linking your Quuu account to a scheduler like SocialChief) will ensure that your content is being posted regularly and at optimum times.

-Even when you’re sipping cocktails on vacation, living your best life, your loyal followers still want to hear from you!
+You may be sipping cocktails on vacation, living your best life.
+But your loyal followers still want to hear from you!

-This handy guide from SproutSocial even takes into account the best times to post on Twitter depending on the industry you’re in.
+This handy guide from SproutSocial even tells you the best times to post for your industry.